MichaelKim/lyra/README.md

 - Add search bar on top of song list
 - Highlight row of current song
 - Stylize scroll bar (like mercurywm)
+- Right click song item for more options
+  - Delete song
+- Youtube
+  - Stream similar to autoplay
+    - No video, only thumbnail

 Minor fixes: